kentonjg/kentonjg/README.md

 # Hi 👋, I'm @femto-code.

 - 👀 Actively working in embedded software development & engineering (`C` / `C++`)
-- 🌱 Incoming graduate student M.Sc.
-Computer Engineering
+- 🌱 Graduate student M.Sc.
+Computer Engineering at Heidelberg University
-- ✨ Doing full-stack web app development (especially `JavaScript`, `PHP`) in my free time
 - 💞️ Looking to contribute to any community project that respects the purpose of free and open-source software
-- 🕺🏼 I'm also a passionate Latin American Dancer